 For 2018, bonus categories include gas stations and internet/cable/phone services (January through March).
 If you love taking advantage of these bonus categories and are excellent at maximizing them, the Chase Freedom® card can be a really smart choice.
 Here are a few more details to scan through:

 The Chase Freedom Unlimited® card takes an entirely different approach to how it doles out rewards.
-Instead of offering “bonus categories,” it offers 3% cash back on all purchases in your first year up to $20,000 spent.
-After that earn unlimited 1.5% cash back on all purchases.
+Instead of offering “bonus categories,” earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Also earn unlimited 1.5% cash back on all purchases.
 This makes the card a smart option if you don’t like keeping track of rotating categories, or if you would rather earn rewards no matter what you buy.